mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 +----------------------------------------------+-------------+-------------+-------------------------------------------+---------+

-reportEmissionsOBDDTCByStatusMask) (0x13)
+reportEmissionsOBDDTCByStatusMask (0x13)
 '''''''''''''''''''''''''''''''''''''''''
-The client can request the list of emissions-related OBD DTCs that match a given status mask (*DTCStatusMask*).
+The client can request a list of emissions-related OBD DTCs that match a given status mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020